Latest TRP Ratings: Zee TV Tops The TRP Chart; Tujhse Hai Raabta On Top 5 Slot!

 Kumkum Bhagya & Kundali Bhagya

-While Zee TV's show Kundali Bhagya has occupied fifth place, Kumkum Bhagya has dropped down to the ninth place.
+While Zee TV's show Kundali Bhagya has occupied the fifth place, Kumkum Bhagya has dropped down to the ninth place.
 The shows have managed to get 2.9 and 2.6 ratings, respectively.

 Star Plus & Colors’ Popular Shows That Are Not On TRP Chart